Skip to main content

 Internet Explorer lacks support for the features of this website.
 For the best experience, please use a modern browser such as Chrome, Firefox, or Edge.

-Gulf of Mexico Aquaculture Opportunity Area Programmatic Environmental Impact Statement
+Gulf of America Aquaculture Opportunity Area Programmatic Environmental Impact Statement

-NOAA Fisheries is developing a programmatic environmental impact statement to consider identifying one or more Aquaculture Opportunity Areas in the Gulf of Mexico.
+NOAA Fisheries is developing a programmatic environmental impact statement to consider identifying one or more Aquaculture Opportunity Areas in the Gulf of America* (formerly Gulf of Mexico).

 A Public Planning Process

-NOAA Fisheries is developing a programmatic environmental impact statement (PEIS), in accordance with the National Environmental Policy Act (NEPA), to consider identifying one or more Aquaculture Opportunity Areas (AOAs) in U.S. federal waters of the Gulf of Mexico.
-The PEIS will also evaluate the impacts and benefits associated with siting aquaculture in those locations, which could occur through future proposals and project level review.
+NOAA Fisheries is developing a programmatic environmental impact statement (PEIS), in accordance with the National Environmental Policy Act (NEPA), to consider identifying one or more Aquaculture Opportunity Areas (AOAs) in U.S. federal waters of the Gulf that may be suitable for marine finfish, shellfish, macroalgae or multi-species aquaculture operations.
+The PEIS will also evaluate the potential impacts and benefits associated with siting aquaculture in those locations, which could occur through future proposals and project level review.

 The intent of this PEIS is to support long-term planning for offshore aquaculture.
 The PEIS is not a regulatory or permitting action and does not propose to authorize or permit any specific aquaculture-related activities or individual aquaculture projects.